earthcubeprojects-chords/chords/config.md

 <img class="img-responsive" src="images/Config_Step5_pt2.PNG" alt="Data Download" />

-If you’d like to see more about this, the “Data out” tab from chordsrt.com or http://ncar.github.io/chords/dataout.html will provide additional information as well as programming examples.
+If you’d like to see more about this, the [Data out tab from chordsrt.com](http://ncar.github.io/chords/dataout.html) will provide additional information as well as programming examples.
 <br>
 <hr>